Introduction to Impex

 Updates and patching

-Impex updates itself automatically without any need to perform anything on the station.
+Impex automatically updates itself, requiring no action from the station.
 There are two types of updates that are installed.

 Signature files

-Signature files are downloaded regularly and installed several times a day for different engines.
-This does not affect any scans.
+Signature files are downloaded and installed multiple times a day for various engines.
+This process does not impact any ongoing scans.

 System Updates

-If a scan is in progress or if it is less than three hours since a scan, formatting or shred is completed, the check for updates will wait until the following night.
+If a scan is ongoing or if less than three hours have passed since the completion of a scan, formatting, or shredding, the system will wait until the following night to check for updates.

 Weekly reboots